learogue/csRNAseq_project/Tutorial/README.md

 If yes, it save the object (`object_X_xxx_filtered_Y`), generates a violin plot with parameters in the name of file, generates also a log file `filters_applied.tab` with parameters and number of genes and cells before and after filters.

-If you have select multiple objects these previous step will be repeated per object.
+If you have selected multiple objects these previous step will be repeated per object.

 Information window:

 ![Window 19](Images_tutorial/22.png)

 ## Merge objects
-If you have check **Merge objects**, here it merge objects on genes.
+If you have checked **Merge objects**, here it merge objects on genes.
 The best is to not take a already merge objects with a one dataset objects because it may be miss some genes or done errors.
 Information window:

 ![Window 20](Images_tutorial/23.png)